 To sum it up, all amendments to clay soils make the soil more porous and permeable, which improves airflow, water drainage, and root depth.
-Soil enhancer can help sandy soils retain water and nutrients for plants to flourish in your garden.
+Soil enhancers can help sandy soils retain water and nutrients for plants to flourish in your garden.

-Organic soil enhancers and soil amedments can be found in both bagged and bulk forms.
+Organic soil enhancers and soil amendments can be found in both bagged and bulk forms.
 Nonetheless, there are no rules regarding the use of soil enhancers and amendments.
 Quite a few of them contain shockingly large amounts of salt.

 In some states with huge cattle industries, manure and compost made partly from manure are abundant.
 They typically have a high salt content, which reduces their usefulness.
 Please exercise caution before using.